neptvnism/RecipeRoulette/README.md

 - Recipe Input: Users can input a list of recipes, separated by commas.
 - Spinning Selection: Your recipies will be highlighted and went through, and then finally selected!
 - Spin Again: If the chosen recipe isn't satisfactory, users can spin the wheel again.
-- Background Music: Enjoy background music while using the website, with an option to mute or unmute.
+- Background Music: Enjoy background music (from mrpoly on opengameart) while using the website, with an option to mute or unmute.

 ## How to Use 🥄
 1. Enter Recipes: Type or paste your list of recipes in the provided input area, with each recipie seperated with a comma.